NormalVR/Normcore-Documentation/src/essentials/what-is-normcore.md

 ---
 layout: docs
-title: What is Normcore?
+title: What Is Normcore?
 ---
-# What is Normcore?
+# What Is Normcore?

 [Normcore](https://normcore.io/) is a networking plugin and hosting service created by [Normal](https://normalvr.com/).